Location: Japan – Chugoku (2008-2011); Kansai (2012-2015)

-- What else?: I visited all 47 Japanese prefectures and almost 100 Japanese castles and want to share my travel experience with you.
+What else?: I visited all 47 Japanese prefectures and over 100 Japanese castles and want to share my travel experience with you.

 That’s a longer story.
 The first time I got in touch with Japan was in the mid-80s when I did Karate.
 I learned my first few Japanese words as well as Japanese discipline – and I really liked it.

 In my teenager years I rediscovered Japan.
 My interests in Japan have totally changed since I moved to Japan, though.

 A lot of people seem to be interested in how I made it to Japan and how I found a job.
 At first I planned to only stay a year.
 I came to Japan using the “Working Holiday Visa“.

 You can read about the whole story in the blog post “How I made it to Japan“.

 If you are interested in moving to Japan, but aren’t sure what to expect or where to start, then I highly recommend reading “Dreaming of a Life in Japan: The reality“.

 Himono Onna – The Dried Fish Woman – on GaijinPot (July 27th 2012)

 Himono Onna – The Dried Fish Woman – on Japan Today (July 29th 2012)

 “Katzenkult in Japan” (Cat Cult in Japan published in Cats Today (Winter 2014 issue):